Scene from a dramatised tour next to the Lope de Vega House-Museum in the Barrio de las Letras district in Madrid

 Seville

 We suggest three very special visits to Seville and its traditions.
 On one hand, a trip around the historic centre in a traditional horse-drawn carriage.
 The ride takes you past the main sights, including the Cathedral, María Luisa Park and Plaza de España.
-The driver can also tell you some fun facts about the city.
-Another option is to take a boat ride on the River Guadalquivir.
-The ride starts from the pier next to the Torre del Oro (Golden Tower) and lasts around an hour.
-Finally, you can enjoy a dramatised night tour of the Royal Alcázar of Seville performed by Seville’s Classical Theatre Company.
+Meanwhile, the driver explains some of the city's most interesting anecdotes.
+Another option is to take a cruise along the River Guadalquivir.
+These start at the dock next to the Torre del Oro and take about an hour.
+Finally, in summer you can enjoy a dramatised evening tour of the Real Alcázar, courtesy of the Classical Theatre Company of Seville.
 This is one of the city's most important monuments and a World Heritage site.

 Dramatised tour of the Royal Alcázar Palaces of Seville